 What is the procedure regarding hiring, overseeing, and paying of assistants?

 The first two or three class sessions involving more than one small-group jam must have each jam attended at all times by either the teacher or an assistant.
 Assistants are hired at the discretion of the Wernick Method teacher, with attention to their qualifications and ability to coach small group jamming After the small-group jams are determined by the teacher to be able to go on without important difficulties (insufficient material, “train wrecks”, etc.), it’s not necessary for all jams to be always attended by a teacher or assistant.
 The teacher may rotate between groups while leaving one or more unattended, at his/her discretion.

-  When student registration reaches 10, a second jam group will then be necessary.
+When student registration reaches 9, plan on two groups for small-group jam time.
 The teacher is then expected to arrange for an assistant to be there for at least the small-group jam time for the first two or three class sessions.
 Or the teacher may arrange for the assistant to be there during the entire class, for as many class sessions as the teacher chooses.